lnfernux/lnfernux.github.io/_posts/2018-10-28-securingwindowsserver12.md

 5. To deploy, enable the Deploy Code Intergrity Policy Group Policy from Comp Conf\Pol\Adm Temp\System\DeviceGuard - this requires you to enter the path to your CI pol file.
 6. Restart target system and check event log for results.
 Check the app and servcies\microsoft\windows\codeintegrity\operational log

+Also important to note, as Microsoft likes to change things up, Code Integrity is now known as Windows Defender Application Control or WDAC.
+Please [use this article](https://blogs.technet.microsoft.com/datacentersecurity/2018/03/10/default-code-integrity-policy-for-windows-server/) as reference for the default policy and how to add publishers, merge policies and publish them.

 #### Catalog files

 You can store your application whitelisting exceptions in catalog files and device guard whitelists the catalog entries.
 This can be done with the PackageInspector.exe command line tool.
+For more information, [this series of TechNet How-To topics](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/wsim/windows-system-image-manager-how-to-topics) should be a good start for a great many things.

 #### Enable Device Guard (high level)